dagster-io/dagster/python_modules/airline-demo/README.md

 ## Pipelines and config

-The demo defines a single repository with three pipelines, in `airline_demo/pipelines.py`:
+The demo defines a single repository with two pipelines, in `airline_demo/pipelines.py`:

-- **airline_demo_download_pipeline** grabs data archives from S3 and unzips them.
-- **airline_demo_ingest_pipeline** reads the raw data into Spark, performs some typical manipulations on the data, and then loads tables into a data warehouse.
+- **airline_demo_ingest_pipeline** grabs data archives from S3 and unzips them, reads the raw data into Spark, performs some typical manipulations on the data, and then loads tables into a data warehouse.
 - **airline_demo_warehouse_pipeline** performs typical in-warehouse analysis and manipulations using SQL, and then generates and archives analysis artifacts and plots using Jupyter notebooks.